ITR Filing Deadline Missed?

 • Loans are given to shareholders who do not have a substantial interest in the company.

 Before April 2018, deemed dividends were exempted from being taxed under the dividend distribution tax.
-For the financial year 2018-19, deemed dividends made to shareholders were taxed.
+Also, companies that paid regular dividends to their shareholders had to pay a Dividend Distribution Tax (DDT) tax on the dividends distributed.

 Deemed dividends are subject to a 30% dividend distribution tax for the company under section 2(22)e of the Income Tax Act, but the tax is exempted for the shareholder.